garrison-henkle/paging-compose/README.md

+> [!CAUTION]
+> This library has been moved to [this directory](https://github.com/garrison-henkle/kmp-libraries/tree/dev/pager) of my KMP monorepo at https://github.com/garrison-henkle/kmp-libraries

 # Paging Compose
 A simple paging library for Jetpack Compose and Compose Multiplatform.
 This was hacked together in the middle of the night, so expect small bugs :).